grimme-lab/qc2-teaching/doc/intro.rst

 ``atom`` is a rather heavyweight but easy-to-use editor, which is built on-top of the ``electron`` framework and has comparable capabilities to a web browser.
+It is available for Linux, macOS and Windows.
 Since we are dealing here with electrons and atoms the choice of programs could not have been better, unfortunately, they do not know much about quantum chemistry.